 Visit the UCAS Individual Needs webpages for more information about being a student with experience of care or estrangement.

-UEA’s Care Experienced & Estranged Student Network exists to offer information, support, and opportunities throughout your studies.
-Students who identify as care experienced or estranged through UCAS or in the University’s registration questionnaire will receive email updates from the CEES Network about activities, opportunities, funding and more.
+UEA’s Care Experienced & Estranged Student (CEES) Network gives you access to information, support, and opportunities throughout your studies.
+Students who identify as care experienced or estranged through UCAS or in the University’s registration questionnaire will automatically receive email updates from the CEES Network about activities, opportunities, funding and more.

 What to expect from UEA and the CEES Network: